Winson-030/mihomo-kubernetes/README.md

 Deploy mihomo(clash-meta) as transparent proxy gateway in Kubernetes

+## Notice

+Recently, I found that Mihomo has some problems after being deployed for a while.
+It appears to be a memory leak issue that has been raised on [Github](https://github.com/MetaCubeX/mihomo/issues/405).
+Some Mihomo users have reported the memory leak problem.
+To address this issue, I have created a cronjob to redeploy Mihomo every day.
+Mihomo functions well after being redeployed.

+The `cronjob-restart.yaml` is the configuration for this cronjob.

+easy to use `kubectl apply -f cronjob-restart.yaml`, don't forget to set `<YOUR NAMESPACE>`.

 ## Environments

 My cluster is a 3 nodes K3s cluster, upstream router is Openwrt.
 Mihomo will be deployed in the master node, and will be used as a gateway for transparent proxying.